Akuli/porcupine/dev-doc/tests.md

 (env)$ python -m pytest
 ```

-The tests launch a new instance of Porcupine that you will see on your screen as the tests run.
+This launches a new instance of Porcupine that you will see on your screen as the tests run.
 It will look crazy as the tests do stuff with it, and that's expected.

 Here `-m pytest` tells Python to run the pytest module.